1. How old do you have to be to ride a motorcycle?

 9. Do I have to pay road tax for a motorcycle?

-Yes – as from 14th October 2014, you still need to tax your vehicle, but you no longer get a disc.
+Yes, you need to tax your vehicle, but you no longer get a disc.
 The fee varies with engine size.

 10. Do motorcycles require an MOT?